jbaudru/tree_idle_game/README.md

 # Tree Idle Game

 I forgot to put the rest of the code and sprites.
-It's a simple idle game where you have to cut trees to collect wood to be able to buy bot that cut wood **EVEN** faster.
+It's a simple idle game where you have to cut trees to collect wood to be able to buy bot that cut wood **EVEN** fasterrr.
+The whole project is based on the PyGame library.

 ## Execution
 Via the following commands: